 Harrison Bay is located on the largest open water area of Chickamauga Lake.
-Shorebirds, wintering waterfowl, Osprey, and Bald Eagles are frequently seen.
-A Bald Eagle nest is located on the golf course and is the site for the “Eagle Cam” for Tennessee State Parks.
+Shorebirds, wintering waterfowl, osprey, and bald eagles are frequently seen.
+A bald eagle nest is located on the golf course and is the site for the “Eagle Cam” for Tennessee State Parks.
 One hundred thirty species of birds have been observed.
 For more nearby birding locations, VIEW FLYER.